node-projects/excelForge/README.md

 A **complete TypeScript library** for reading and writing Excel `.xlsx` files with **zero external dependencies**.
 Works in browsers, Node.js, Deno, Bun, and edge runtimes.

-Inspired by EPPlus (C#), ExcelForge gives you the full power of the OOXML spec — including real DEFLATE compression, round-trip editing of existing files, and rich property support.
+ExcelForge gives you the full power of the OOXML spec — including real DEFLATE compression, round-trip editing of existing files, and rich property support.

 ---